Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Introduction

 It is worth highlighting that in producing the ShapeFit constraints on the physical parameters, no assumption is made about the underlying cosmological model.
 A Friedmann-Lemaitre-Robinson-Walker metric is assumed and thus statistical homogeneity and isotropy, although General Relativity (GR) is not assumed on large scales.
 However, Newtonian dynamics (hence GR) is assumed at small, mildly non-linear, scales when reconstruction is applied to boost the BAO signal.
 Within ShapeFit, no explicit scale-dependence of the growth rate is considered, hence the measured growth rate should be considered as effective, suitably weighted across the relevant scales.
 No assumption is made about early-time physics, the nature of dark energy, of dark matter or spatial curvature.
 However, unless otherwise stated, the interpretation of the constraints on the shape parameter $m$ assumes a power-law primordial power spectrum with fixed spectral slope; moreover a Big Bang nucleosynthesis (BBN) prior is adopted when converting the compressed variable constraints into cosmological parameters.
 Unless otherwise stated, galaxy bias is assumed to be local in Lagrangian space.
 This set of assumptions only affects the shape parameter constraints and not the other compressed variables.

 The rest of the paper is organized as follows.
 In section~\ref{sec:shapefit} the theory and methodology are described.
 This section is mostly a review of material covered elsewhere in the literature, but its presentation is tuned to the current application.
 The data set used is presented in section~\ref{sec:data} along with the simulated mock surveys which are employed to estimate the relevant covariance matrices.
-Model-independent results on the physical variables are presented in section~\ref{sec:results} and their re-interpretation under the $\Lambda$CDM and a suite of extensions to this model are reported in section~\ref{sec:cosmo}.
+Model-independent results, and the main results of this paper, on the physical variables are presented in section~\ref{sec:results} and their re-interpretation under the $\Lambda$CDM and a suite of extensions to this model are reported in section~\ref{sec:cosmo}, as a demonstration of how our main results can be interpreted under the light of the most popular models in the literature.
 Section~\ref{sec:sys} reports a suite of systematic checks performed on synthetic catalogues and estimates the overall systematic error budget.
 Finally we present the main conclusions of this work in section~\ref{sec:conclusions}.
 The appendices quantify the impact on the final results of several assumptions ranging from the nature of tracer's bias, fiber collisions and prior choices.